Pumpapa/minimalmagic/content/SE/VirtualMemory.md

 The ARM MMU (included in all modern ARM processors) offers four sizes: 4k / 64k for two-level paging suitable for computers and phones (we'll discuss multi-level paging in a moment), or 1M / 16M for one-level paging more suitable for embedded multi-media systems.

-The x86-64 MMU usualy sticks to 4k pages, but does support larger 'hugepages'.
+The x86-64 MMU usually sticks to 4k pages, but does support larger 'hugepages'.

 # x86-64 Paging